Thich Quang Duc – the monk who self-immolated in 1963

 In 1954, Vietnam was divided into two governing parties: the Communist Party in the north, and the democracy in the south led by President Ngo Dinh Diem.

-As Diem was a stalwart Catholic follower, he issued various policies favoring members of his own religion while discriminating against Buddhist practitioners.
+As Diem was a stalwart follower of Catholicism, he issued various policies favoring members of his own religion while discriminating against Buddhist practitioners.

-Religious tension came to a boiling point in May 1963, when the southern government forbade the displaying of the Buddhist flag just days before Vesak.
+Religious tensions came to a boiling point in May 1963, when the southern government forbade the displaying of the Buddhist flag just days before Vesak Day.
 Despite the ban, many devotees still marched the streets of Hue City on the Buddhist holiday, flying the flags of their religion in an act of defiance.
 They were shot at by government forces, and several casualties were reported.

 A memorial was erected in Quang Duc’s name, at the very place where he performed his noble sacrifice